-6.4 Liquidity risk
+Liquidity risk

-The Group manages liquidity risk by maintaining adequate reserves, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.
+The Company manages liquidity risk by maintaining adequate reserves, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.

-The Group's main sources of cash inflows are obtained through capital increases and collaboration agreements.
+The Company's main sources of cash inflows are obtained through capital increases and collaboration agreements.
 This cash is invested in savings accounts, term accounts and short term investment funds in the form of money market funds.
-These money market funds represent the majority of the Group's available sources of liquidity however since all of these are immediately tradable and convertible in cash they have a limited impact on the liquidity risk.
+These money market funds represent the majority of the Company's available sources of liquidity however since all of these are immediately tradable and convertible in cash they have a limited impact on the liquidity risk.

-All financial liabilities (principally trade and other payables as disclosed in note 6.1) have a maturity within 3 months unless otherwise disclosed in these financial statements.
+All financial liabilities (principally trade and other payables as disclosed in note 27) have a maturity within 3 months unless otherwise disclosed in these consolidated financial statements.

-6.5 Interest rate risk
+Interest rate risk

-The Group is currently not exposed to significant interest rate risk.
 The only interest-bearing financial assets are cash at banks on deposit and term accounts.
+For the year ended December 31, 2019, if applicable interest rates would increase/decrease by 25 basis points, this would have a positive/negative impact of €2.0 million (compared to €0.3 million for the year ended December 31, 2018 and €0.3 million for the year ended December 31, 2017).

-Given the short-term nature of these investments the sensitivity towards interest rate fluctuations is deemed not to be significant.
-For the year ended December 31, 2017, if applicable interest rates would increase/decrease by 25 basis points this would have a positive/negative impact of 0.3 million (compared to 0.1 million for the year ended December 31, 2016 and 2015).
+Foreign exchange risk

-6.6 Foreign exchange risk
+The Company undertakes transactions denominated in foreign currencies; consequently, exposures to exchange rate fluctuations arise.
+The Company is mainly exposed to the U.S. Dollar, Japanse yen, British pound and Swiss franc.
+To limit this risk, the Company attempts to align incoming and outgoing cash flows in currencies other than EUR.

-The Group undertakes transactions denominated in foreign currencies; consequently, exposures to exchange rate fluctuations arise.
+The net exposure to exchange differences of the monetary assets (being cash, cash equivalents and current financial assets) of the Company at the end of the reporting period are as follows:

-The Group is mainly exposed to the US Dollar and GBP.
+At

-The net exposure to exchange differences of the monetary assets (being cash and cash equivalents) of the Group at the end of the reporting period are as follows:
+(in thousands of €) 2019 2018 2017

-A At December 31,
+USD 821,916 312,831 147,169

-(in thousands of €) 2017 2016 2015
+JPY 488

-USD 147,169 624 345
+GBP 4 2 406

-GBP 406
+CHF 1 4 25

-On December 31, 2017, if the USD/EUR exchange rate would have increased/decreased by 10%, this would have had a negative/positive impact of \pounds 13.38 million (compared to \pounds 0.06 million on December 31, 2016).
-On December 31, 2017, if the GBP/EUR exchange rate would have increased/decreased by 10%, this would have had no significant impact.
+On December 31, 2019, if the USD/EUR exchange rate would have increased/decreased by 10%, this would have had a negative/positive impact of \in 74.72 million (compared to \in 28.44 million on December 31, 2018).
+On December 31, 2019, if the exchange rate for other currencies would have increased/decreased by 10%, this would have had no significant impact.